iamzhaoxu/torchtechweb-e0c16/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Are Your Business Ready For
+    title: Are Your Business Ready For More Digital Blooming?
     title_hightlight: More Digital Blooming?
     subtitle: The fast and simple way to transform your organization IT experience
     actions: